 Kristiania has general operational logs and application logs in its IT systems.

 There are also flow logs, which contain data about which devices are communicating and how much data is being sent.
 This means that most of the activities performed by users of the systems will leave digital traces.

 The data exists in the logs as part of a larger digital log activity.
 They are obtained from a variety of systems, where central machines ensure reliable traffic between users and the systems.

 In principle, the logs are not disclosed, as they are intended as technical operational logs to ensure stable operation and to detect undesirable or abnormal incidents.
 They can be disclosed to the police or to the prosecuting authority on the basis of a court order.
 The director of the college may request that logs be disclosed as part of security measures in accordance with Articles 32 and 33 of the GDPR.

-Logs are only available to those in the IT department who operate the central log reception.
+Logs are only available when needed to ensure the availability and security of the respective systems.
 Those who need access to search the logs must have a service need and such searches will also be logged.
 Everyone in the IT department has signed a non-disclosure agreement.

 Kristiania's primary legal basis for processing personal data and health data related to the student clinic will be consent.
 Kristiania processes personal data about patients in accordance with the quality requirements of the Archives Act, the Patient Records Act, the Health Personnel Act and the Health Research Act.
 Read more about the student clinic here.

 Data about patients is stored in a digital patient record.
 It contains data about names, national identity numbers and contact data, as well as data about diagnosis, the course of a disease, treatment, information provided and other matters that may be of importance.